michalis0/BigScaleAnalytics/week4/readme.md

 1. Questions about last week's lab?
 2. Questions about the project?
-3. Brief overview of data cleaning
+3. Brief recap of data cleaning
 4. Cloud Dataprep walkthrough

 **Hour 2**: